Reboot: Simulated reboot

 A reboot may be simulated by software running on an operating system.
 For example: the Sysinternals BlueScreen utility, which is used for pranking; or some modes of the bsod XScreenSaver "hack", for entertainment (albeit possibly concerning at first glance).
 Malware may also simulate a reboot, and thereby deceive a computer user for some nefarious purpose.

 Microsoft App-V sequencing tool captures all the file system operations of an installer in order to create a virtualized software package for users.
 As part of the sequencing process, it will detect when an installer requires a reboot, interrupt the triggered reboot, and instead simulate the required reboot by restarting services and loading/unloading libraries.

 Windows deviations and labeling criticism

-Windows 8 & 10 enable (by default) a hibernation-like "Fast Startup" (a.k.a.
+Windows 8 to Windows 11 enable (by default) a hibernation-like "Fast Startup" (a.k.a.
 "Fast Boot") which can cause problems (including confusion) for users accustomed to turning off computers to (cold) reboot them.